CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 ```

 proc_wrapper will use the environment variable `PROC_WRAPPER_TASK_COMMAND` to
-determine what command to wrapper.
+determine what command to wrap.

 ### Create a CloudReactor account